 Get you press accreditation here

 The 14th edition of Terra Madre Salone del Gusto will take place in Turin from September 22-26, 2022.
 Terra Madre, the largest gathering of the Slow Food network, aims at designing a different future for food, a future that takes shape through the daily choices of individuals, in the collective efforts of communities, and in the policies of both public and private institutions.
-Over 3000 delegates from 130 countries and more than 700 exhibitors will participate in the event.
+Over 3000 delegates from 130 countries and more than 600 exhibitors will participate to the event.